 Definition - What does Dominant Follicle mean?

-A dominant follicle is a fluid-filled spheroidal structure in the ovary that grows big enough to release an egg or ovum around day 14 of a normal regular menstrual cycle.
+A dominant follicle is a fluid-filled structure in the ovary that grows big enough to release a mature egg around day 14 of a normal regular menstrual cycle.
 A dominant follicle can reach a size of 25 mm.

 FertilitySmarts explains Dominant Follicle